 But I love art.
-I love the art that I love and I love that because it’s art, it doesn’t matter why and the only judgement that matters is whether or not I want it in my home.
-I love being moved by art.
+I love the art that I love and I love that because it’s art, it doesn’t matter why.
+The only judgement that matters is whether or not I want it in my home, in my life.
 I love the way my heart flutters when my friends (who are bona fide artists) share a piece of work with me.
-I love the way simple streaks of certain colors make me feel something.
-Or particular shapes.
-I once walked very slowly around a bronze sculpture of a dancing couple at least three times, utterly mesmerized by the movement, the texture, the intensity of emotion even when there were no faces.
-I’d have paid everything I had in my bank account at the time to take that piece of work home with me.
+I love the way a simple streak of color inspires a smile.
+Or tears.

-I had the thought a while back that art is god.
+Art is god.
 I don’t mean, you know, GOD… but perhaps the closest manifestation humans will ever get to god-force energy.
-After all, God as defined by traditional religion would include the action of creation.
+After all, God as defined by traditional religion encompasses and embodies the action of creation.
 The creator of all things.
 THE creator.

 Maybe that’s why, when I feel disconnected and wrong, or when I feel lost and alone, or when I feel like the world is the scariest place I could ever imagine… I paint.
 Or write.
 Or draw.
 Or decorate.
 Or glue pennies to a table.
 I feel like I can get out of my head and out of my body and empty myself.
 I can imagine my arms or legs or fingers or whatever just floating free, at the whim of the universal force of creation, like clumsy, fleshy paintbrushes.
 And in those moments I experience myself differently, I experience LIFE differently.